DataDog/documentation/content/en/cloudcraft/getting-started/crafting-better-diagrams.md

 ## Select account and region

 Click the dropdown under the **Account** section and select the account you want to scan.
-If you only added one AWS account to Cloudcraft, it’s automatically selected for you.
+If you only added one AWS account to Cloudcraft, it's automatically selected for you.

 {{< img src="cloudcraft/getting-started/crafting-better-diagrams/select-account.png" alt="Screenshot highlighting the dropdown to select an account to want to scan in the Cloudcraft interface with a red arrow pointing to the dropdown." responsive="true" style="width:100%;">}}